Autocrit/VORON/Spider_firmware/readme.md

 cd ~/klipper
 make menuconfig
 ```
-Use the settings as above (you might have changed `Micro-controller Architecture` to `Linux proces` for example)
+Use the settings as above (you might have changed `Micro-controller Architecture` to `Linux process` for example)
 ![menuconfig](./images/autocrit_menuconfig.png "menuconfig")
 - run the following commands:
 ```